YongoDavid/Demo-2024-Mar/README.md

 6-Mar
-Another day , another daily dose. home back and guides section 80% done. , now i need to clean up some code for those two sections.
+Another day , another daily dose. home back and guides section 80% done. , now i need to clean up some code for those two sections. might has to restructure and bring back some old codes.